-•Community Work Incentives Coordinator certification that is accepted by the Social Security Administration for its Work Incentives Planning and Assistance program, or

-•Work Incentive Practitioner credential obtained by completing the Cornell University Work incentives Planning & Utilization for Benefit Practitioners Online Certificate course and satisfying the requirement to maintain the credential (sixty hours of continuing education units for training approved by Cornell University within 5 years of obtaining the full credential).
+- •Community Work Incentives Coordinator certification that is accepted by the Social Security Administration for its Work Incentives Planning and Assistance program, or - •Work Incentive Practitioner credential obtained by completing the Cornell University Work incentives Planning & Utilization for Benefit Practitioners Online Certificate course and satisfying the requirement to maintain the credential (sixty hours of continuing education units for training approved by Cornell University within 5 years of obtaining the full credential).

-Agencies must meet the following standards: 1.
-Have a waiver service location in Pennsylvania.
+Agencies must meet the following standards:

-1. Have a warver service location in remissivalia.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-7. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have Workers' Compensation Insurance in accordance with state law. - 7.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

-2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime;

 - •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.